Techture/coinview/README.md

    API_ENDPOINT=https://pro-api.coinmarketcap.com
    ```

-   Replace your_api_key_here with the API key you obtained from Coinmarketcap.

 ### Next, get your development server running:

 #### Choose the package manager you have and run the corresponding command: